-The focus group interviews were conducted three to four months after the participants had completed the course.
+The focus group interviews were conducted 3-4months after the participants had completed the course.
 The rationale for this was to give the participants the chance to include the knowledge and experiences from the course in their everyday work.
-Safety investigators and managers were divided into two separate groups during the focus group interviews to enable all participants to speak more freely 22.
-Both groups consisted of four participants, safety investigators in group one (three male, one female) and managers in group two (three female, one male).
-The semi structured interview guide for these interviews aimed to answer research question b).
-The guide covered themes related to experiences and suggestions for improvement regarding course structure, relevance to current work tasks, theory, investigation methods, different pedagogical approaches, user involvement, and interdisciplinary teamwork.
-In group one all the participants were eager to contribute, had a friendly tone and waited for their turn to speak.
-In group two, it was mainly three of the four participants that spoke, while the fourth took a more confirmatory role, nodding in response to the other participants' contributions.
+Safety investigators and managers were divided into two separate groups during the focus group interviews to enable all participants to speak more freely.22 Both groups consisted of four participants, safety investigators in group 1 (three male, one female) and managers in group 2 (three female, one male).
+The semistructured interview guide for these interviews aimed to answer research question (2).
+The guide covered themes related to experiences and suggestions for improvement regarding course structure, relevance to current work tasks, theory, investigation methods, different pedagogical approaches, user involvement and interdisciplinary teamwork.
+In group 1, all the participants were eager to contribute, had a friendly tone and waited for their turn to speak.
+In group 2, it was mainly three of the four participants that spoke, while the fourth took a more confirmatory role, nodding in response to the other participants' contributions.

-Patient and Public Involvement
+Patient and public involvement